 This machine does a similar function to the continuous crimp machine.
 In this machine, fillings are already placed between two slices of bread.
-They are loaded onto the conveyor 4 at a time.
+They are loaded onto the conveyor four at a time.
 When the machine indexes the four sandwiches are moved under the crimp area.
-There, they are crimped and cut and the crust is stripped off.
+There, they are crimped, cut and the crust is stripped off.

 To see the index crimper in action, visit http://www.youtube.com/watch?v=ltbf4WMvRU4

 We provided a unique machine to saw frozen dough.
 A rectangular piece of dough is placed in one end and pushed into the saw.
 Three cuts are made to trim off the outer edges.
 It is then pushed through five saw blades in the other direction.
 At the end of the saw there are 10 smaller uniform slices of dough.
-Since this was a rush delivery, a temporary press was made to “get them by”.
+A temporary press was made due to the rush and urgency of delivery.
 It is shown as well.
-Both machines use stainless, aluminum and plastic components for washdown
+Both machines use stainless, aluminum and plastic components for wash-down.

 We were contracted to develop a new method of counting candy.
 The previous system used a weigh scale to randomly mix candy by weight.
 The marketing people wanted to have an exact count of candy using 6 different flavors in a 40 count container.
 We built different prototype machines to test different concepts.

-One of our engineers brought in an old treadmill and we elevated it (with wooden supports), added some pins to the tread belt and used cardboard guides to test the concept.
+One of our engineers brought in an old treadmill.
+We elevated it, added some pins to the tread belt and used cardboard guides to test the concept.
 It worked.
 We then built a prototype machine and tested it extensively.
-The specification was 1000 pieces counted +1, -0.
+The specification was 1000 pieces counted plus or minus 1.
 It passed and we built 5 more machines.

-Each has four hoppers with an individual weigh scale.
+Each machine has four hoppers with an individual weigh scale.
 It tares on startup and at specified intervals.
-Each of the 6 machines drop their load of candy into a special indexing conveyor we built.
+Each of the 6 machines drop their load of candy into a special indexing conveyor we engineered.
 When it reaches the end, the 40 pieces of candy drop into the container.

 We were contacted by a Bio-Med manufacturer in upstate NY to develop an inspection machine for a new product.
 There are 400 holes in a one square inch area on silicon wafers.
 They needed to determine the diameter of the holes to a sub-micron level with the holes themselves being under 10 microns in diameter.
 We used a high resolution vision system with a 1500 to 1 lens to inspect the holes.
 The wafer is positioned using linear motors under the camera lens.
 If a hole is out of position, the position on the screen is transmitted to the controller and the wafer is repositioned to center the hole.
 The camera is focused and the data from the camera is recorded.
 Data includes light intensity, pixel count, position and resolution.
 Each set of 400 holes is recorded until the wafer is fully inspected.
 While reviewing the data, a specific hole can be repositioned and re-inspected.
 After review is complete, the data is transferred to an Excel spread sheet for future reference.
 Each set of 400 holes has a unique ID number.
 We used an Allen-Bradley ControlLogix 5000 PLC motion system and Keyence camera.